 Inside there are several new features that distinguish the 650S; Alcantara becomes the standard trim material, the infotainment centre takes its cues from the P1 and is much more intuitive to use as a result, and if you specify the new carbonfibre sports seats - which cost £5000 (ouch) but are fabulous to sit in - you also shave a not insignificant 15kg from the car's already meagre 1330kg dry weight.

-Carbonfibre ceramic brake discs become standard fitments, as do Pirelli P-Zero Corsa tyres.
+Carbonfibre ceramic brake discs become standard fitments, as do Pirelli P-Zero Corsa tyres and LED headlights.

 When all is said and done with the 650S, performance is what this car is chiefly about.
 Yes it looks better with its new nose, and yes it's easier to interact with once you have climbed inside but the key thing about the 650S is the way it drives; the way it goes; the immediacy with which it steers, the way it stops and the way it goes around corners.
 And in all of these areas the 650S is actually quite shocking to begin with in the way it does everything so much better than the 12C.